Spain Rail Passes and Train Tips

 Are rail passes a good value for Spain?

-If you'll be taking three or more long train rides in Spain, a rail pass can make sense.
-Otherwise, it's unlikely to save you any money, especially if your train travel doesn't extend beyond Spain.
-A rail pass doesn't provide much hop-on convenience in Spain, since many trains require paid seat reservations, as indicated in train schedules (see below for more Spain-specific reservation advice).
+A rail pass doesn't provide much hop-on convenience in Spain, since most trains require paid seat reservations, as indicated in train schedules (see below for more Spain-specific reservation advice).
+Reserving point-to-point tickets in advance (available up to 60 days ahead of travel) is the best way to save money and to guarantee a seat on your preferred train.
 Furthermore, many areas of Spain aren't well served by its train system — for many trips, buses and even flights may be a better option.

 How do I see whether a rail pass makes sense for my trip in particular?